Bosonic content of three-fermion highest-spin states: Shapes

 The cases with $d>1$ require $d$ sets of $N$ variables, one for each dimension of the laboratory space.
 They can be approached as an algorithmic problem: construct the generating set of all \emph{diagonally alternating} functions in $d$ sets of $N$ variables:

 where the permutation $\sigma$ acts diagonally on all $d$-plets, e.g., for $d=3$,

 We denote the space of functions~\eqref{alter}, conforming to the alternating subgroup $\mathcal{A}_N$ of the diagonal action~\eqref{diag}, by $\mathscr{A}_N$, with $d=3$ unless stated otherwise.
 It can be presented as a free module.
+The generating set of this free module are the shapes, which are thus many-body invariants of the Pauli principle, the latter understood as invariance with respect to the symmetry group $\mathcal{A}_N$.
 For $d=1$, the generating set consists of the Vandermonde form alone, because it divides any antisymmetric polynomial in $N$ variables~\cite{Stanley99}.
 For $d=3$, as mentioned above, the generating set seems to comprise all the symmetrized derivatives $\prod_{a,b,c}\nabla^{(a,b,c)}\mathscr{D}_N$ of the form $\mathscr{D}_N$ in Eq.~\eqref{triple}~\cite{Sunko20}.
 This conjecture is contingent upon the choice of coefficient ring restricted to bosonic functions, as defined above.

 The case $d=3$ has been studied previously with a different choice of coefficient ring~\cite{Bergeron13}, motivated by extending the $N!$ and $(N+1)^{N-1}$ hypotheses~\cite{Haiman03} from $d=2$ to $d=3$.
 The crucial difference with respect to the present approach is that, in the latter case, the coefficient ring consists of \emph{all} diagonally symmetric functions, which is larger than the ring of bosonic functions considered here.
 Variants of this problem are actively investigated in modern combinatorics, and can be technically demanding~\cite{Rhoades22}.
 Fortunately, our physical choice of coefficient ring simplifies matters somewhat, e.g., correspondences with classical results in $d=1$ are more transparent.
 Nevertheless, much is still unknown about the general case, so the present results are an important milestone in the further development of the physical theory.